dfarre/bdd-coder/README.md

 2. From these, a test suite is automatically created or patched

-3. New *test step methods* are crafted to efficiently achieve 100% behavioural coverage
+3. New *test step methods* are crafted to efficiently achieve 100% behavioral coverage

 ## User Story (feature) specifications
 Each test suite (tester package) has a structure